-Profitability from 2008-2012 (see note 1 below) has been mixed, with very good return on capital performance in 2008.
-However, DLG's results were impacted in 2009, and especially 2010, by significant UK Motor bodily injury reserve strengthening.
-But performance significantly improved during 2011, with DLG returning to profit and recording a Moody's return on capital metric of 6.2% (YE10: -7.1%), and reporting an improved overall combined ratio (COR) of 102% (YE10: 121%) for its ongoing business.
+Profitability from 2009-2012 has been mixed.
+DLG's results were impacted in 2009, and especially 2010, by significant UK Motor bodily injury reserve strengthening.
+But performance significantly improved during 2011, with DLG returning to profit and recording a Moody's return on capital metric of 6.1% (YE10: -7.0%), and reporting an improved overall combined ratio (COR) of 102% (YE10: 121%) for its ongoing business.
 The reported UK personal lines Motor COR also improved to 106% in 2011 (YE10: 144%).
 The UK Motor book benefited in 2011 from significant rate increases, new pricing models and engines, de-risking, exiting unprofitable lines, claims systems improvements, and the non-repeat of 2010 reserve strengthening.

 However, a key challenge is that DLG is heavily reliant for its profits on UK Motor which remains a highly competitive market and vulnerable to bodily injury claims inflation, and which in recent years DLG has underperformed.
-Notwithstanding recent improvements, the Motor COR remained above 100% at YE12 at 101.6%, although we note that DLG materially benefits from additional income generated from its own brand Motor policies, and the performance of its UK Home and Rescue books has been generally good in recent years.
+Notwithstanding recent improvements, the Motor COR remained above 100% at YE12 at 101.6%, and the Motor attritional loss ratio, following consistent improvements from 2010-2012, deteriorated at H1 13, although the Motor COR improved to 95.8% (H1 12: 102.4%).
+However, we note that DLG materially benefits from additional income generated from its own brand Motor policies, and the performance of its UK Home and Rescue books has been generally good in recent years, with the Group's overall attritional loss ratio further improving at 9m 13.